 Businesses of all sizes have focused on developing their mobile commerce channels, with some companies experiencing online sales that outperformed even the most optimistic forecasts.
 But the opportunity is still available for newcomers who want to capitalize on this financially stable industry.

 A mobile marketplace is a digital store designed with a mobile-first strategy in mind.
-Consumers download the marketplace mobile app for shopping online, finding a new service, or digital window shopping.
-The marketplace hosts multiple vendors and allows shoppers to buy different products or services from a single platform.
+Consumers download the marketplace mobile app to shop online, find a new service, or simply window shop and explore goods.
+The marketplace hosts multiple vendors and allows shoppers to buy different products or services on a single platform.

 Mobile marketplaces are a natural progression from ecommerce platforms and online stores.
 A mobile marketplace brings sellers closer to buyers and simplified the online shopping and selling experience for smartphone users.

 Marketplace apps offer several features to facilitate product discovery and mobile payments.

 Amazon, Alibaba, Etsy, and eBay are all examples of mobile marketplace apps that have done phenomenally well in recent years.